 If the lifetime of the PAPP is prolonged as a result of the project activity, the remaining lifetime of the existing power plant in the absence of the project activity should be determined.
-One of the following approaches shall be taken into account shall be used to estimate the remaining lifetime of the PAPP existing power plant, i.e. the time when the PAPP would need to be replaced in the absence of the project activity:
+One of the following approaches shall be used to estimate the remaining lifetime of the existing power plant:

-- a) The typical average technical lifetime of the type of the power plant may be determined taking into account common practices in the sector and country (e.g. based on industry surveys, statistics, technical literature, etc.); - b) The practices of the responsible company regarding replacement schedules may be evaluated and documented (e.g. based on historical replacement records for similar equipment);
+- (a) The typical average technical lifetime of the type of the power plant may be determined taking into account common practices in the sector and country (e.g. based on industry surveys, statistics, technical literature, etc); - (b) The practices of the responsible company regarding replacement schedules may be evaluated and documented (e.g. based on historical replacement records for similar equipment).